Alicia Gallagher: Characterisation

 Upon her introduction, Alicia was described as being "in-your-face" and "trashy" by Steve Hendry from the Sunday Mail.
 Anderson told the reporter, "She's bold and she's brassy and she does have quite a hard exterior.
 She is an extremely protective alpha-female.
 She is like a lioness of her pride, she will protect her family from anything."
 The actress said Alicia can display a vulnerable side and she was hoping that after a few episodes, viewers would get to see why she is the way she is.
 She also explained that there are many levels to Alicia and despite her initial appearance, she is anything but a bimbo.
 Alicia was not happy to see her estranged sister, Leyla, but Anderson did not think Alicia hated Leyla.
 She said "Alicia is the older, more dominant sister who has the potential to spoil everything Leyla has created in the village."
 A writer for the show's official website described Alicia as being spontaneous, hard-working and driven.
 A What's on TV writer called Alicia "a brazen, spiteful, mouthy barmaid".

 Anderson worked closely with the make-up and wardrobe teams to make Alicia look "as extreme as possible."
-Alicia's distinctive look consists of fake tan, long nails, hair extensions and a lot of gold jewellery.
-She also wears a lot of high heels and mini skirts.
+Alicia's distinctive look consists of fake tan, long nails, hair extensions and much gold jewellery.
+She also often wears high heels and mini skirts.
 Anderson also wore extra-padded bras to make her breasts look bigger.
-Anderson thought Alicia saw herself as glamorous, but said that her idea of glamorous and Alicia's was very different.
+Anderson thought Alicia saw herself as glamorous, but said that her idea of glamorous and Alicia's were very different.
 The actress told Hendry that Alicia was not based on anyone in particular, but a type of girl who is often seen hanging around the city centre.
 She added that Alicia was quite unlike herself and she was excited to be seen in a different light.
 Katie Begley from the Daily Star observed that Alicia was a wannabe WAG.